US jet shoots down unknown object flying off Alaska coast

-It was the second time in a week U.S. officials had downed some type of flying object over the U.S. On Saturday fighter jets fired a missile into a suspected Chinese spy balloon off the coast of South Carolina.
+Kirby described the object as roughly the size of a small car, much smaller than the massive suspected Chinese spy balloon downed by Air Force fight jets Saturday off the coast of South Carolina after it transited over sensitive military sites across the continental U.S.

-There were few answers about the object, and the White House drew distinctions between the two episodes.
-Kirby said it wasn't yet known who owned it, and he did not say it was a balloon.
-Officials also couldn't say if there was any surveillance equipment on it.
-Kirby didn't know yet where it came from or what its purpose was.
+The twin downings in such close succession are extraordinary, and reflect heightened concerns over China's surveillance program and public pressure on Biden to take a tough stand against it.
+Still, there were few answers about the unknown object downed Friday and the White House drew distinctions between the two episodes.
+Officials couldn’t say if the latest object contained any surveillance equipment, where it came from or what purpose it had.

+The Pentagon on Friday declined to provide a more precise description of the object, only saying that U.S. pilots who flew up to observe it determined it didn’t appear to be manned.
+Officials said the object was far smaller than the previous balloon, did not appear to be maneuverable and was traveling at a much lower altitude.

-Still, it posed enough of a concern that U.S. officials felt it best to knock it out of the sky.
+Kirby maintained that Biden, based on the advice of the Pentagon, believed it posed enough of a concern to shoot it out of the sky — primarily because of the potential risk to civilian aircraft.

 “We’re going to remain vigilant about our airspace," Kirby said.
 "The president takes his obligations to protect our national security interests as paramount."

+Brig.
+Gen. Pat Ryder, Pentagon press secretary, told reporters Friday that an F-22 fighter aircraft based at Joint Base Elmendorf-Richardson shot down the object using an AIM-9X short-range air-to-air missile, the same type used to take down the balloon nearly a week ago.

+Ahead of the the shoot-down, the Federal Aviation Administration restricted flights over a roughly 10-square mile (26-square kilometer) area within U.S. airspace off Alaska's Bullen Point, the site of a disused U.S. Air Force radar station on the Beaufort Sea about 100 miles (160 kilometers) from the Canadian border, inside the Arctic Circle.

-The object fell into frigid waters and officials expected they could recover debris faster than from last week's massive balloon.
+The object fell onto frozen waters and officials expected they could recover debris faster than from last week's massive balloon.
+Ryder said the object was traveling northeast when it was shot down.
+He said several U.S. military helicopters have gone out to begin the recovery effort.

+The unknown object was shot down in an area with harsh weather conditions and about six and a half hours of daylight at this time of year.
+Daytime temperatures Friday were about minus 17 degrees Fahrenheit (27 degrees Celsius).

 The development came almost a week after the U.S. shot down a suspected Chinese spy balloon off the Carolina coast after it traversed sensitive military sites across North America.
 China insisted the flyover was an accident involving a civilian craft and threatened repercussions.